The fabric of Nashville

 In September 1941, a fire on the second floor destroyed the interior of the structure leaving only the front and rear walls intact.
 A year later the store reopened, restored with better displays, new lighting, and two lunch counters: one on the main floor and a second on the mezzanine level.
 The new building also added the large red marquis sign outside with the famous F.W.
 Woolworth name.

-The new Woolworth on 5th reprises the original Woolworth as a restaurant and live music venue that honors its history and invites everyone to sit at the welcome table.
-Morales and his team began work on the historic space in early 2017, renovating and restoring the building to its original beauty.
+The new Woolworth on 5th reprises the original Woolworth as a restaurant and venue that honors its history and invites everyone to sit at the welcome table.
 Through a massive restoration effort, much of the original architecture was preserved, including the upper level mezzanine, gilded handrails and wall accents, and hand-laid tile.
 Parts of the 18,000-square-foot space that could not be preserved were recreated to echo the style of the past: flowing staircases, the rebuilt lunch counter, wood-paneled walls, turquoise colors and an art deco-inspired vibe.
 The space remains true to its past, while creating new traditions for the future.

 A welcome table

 The menu at Woolworth on 5th explores the roots and history of Southern culinary arts, with ingredients and techniques that can be traced all over the globe.
-TomKats Hospitality Executive Chef Matt Farley collaborated with Morales to create a menu that is packed with flavor and tradition.
+Woolworth on 5th boasts a menu that is packed with flavor and tradition.

 The beverage program at Woolworth on 5th is inspired by the building’s previous life as a diner, where guests can order from a menu of accessible, soda fountain-inspired cocktails, wine and beer.
 The bar also offers classic ice cream sundaes as well as alcoholic and nonalcoholic milkshakes.